ju-lewis/Notes/COMP30027 - Machine Learning/Lectures/L4 - Probabilistic Learning.md

 Classify an instance $T = \langle x_1, x_2, ..., x_n \rangle$

-Naive bayes assumes all attributes are *independent*, conditional only on the class
+Naive Bayes assumes all attributes are *independent*, conditional only on the class
 - This makes the problems tractable, but is almost always untrue
 - Despite this, it works well enough